Skip to main content

 Better for: Crispier, better-seasoned wings at a lower price than many nearby Chinese takeout spots; especially strong for large-volume orders.

-Skip if: You want dine-in comfort, ambience, or a broad menu of non-fried items—this is a wings-first operation.
+Consider Alternatives If: You want dine-in comfort, ambience, or a broad menu of non-fried items—this is a wings-first operation.